Semrush helps you:

 These are questions that people ask around the topic of the keyword you typed in.

-And if you expand one of the questions, you see an answer… plus Google will show you even MORE questions.
+And if you expand one of the questions, you see an answer… plus Google will show you even MORE questions, helping you discover even more relevant keywords.

 Google – People also ask – Expand